Spectremint/physics-project/README.md

 [Click here to view the tennis ball's table as explained in the game.](/TennisBallSheet.html)

+A downloadable version of the game can be found on my [itch.io page.](https://a32bitmint.itch.io/conceptual-physics-2022)

 # About this Project
 This is a small game I wrote in RPG Maker MV.
 In short, it's a tool designed for writing role-playing games using a robust GUI and JavaScript plugins.<br>
 Many games, both on home computers and video game consoles, have been written in this engine... it's very, very capable.<br>